 Do you have to declare non-fault claims?

-If you’ve been involved in an incident that wasn’t your fault, you must still declare it to your car insurance provider.
+If you've been involved in an incident that wasn't your fault, you must still declare it to your automotive insurance provider.
 That remains the case even if the other driver offers to pay for the damage themselves, rather than going through their insurer.
 Check out our guide to making a car insurance claim for full details of the process.

 Ideally, when another party is at fault, they or their insurance company pay for any damages.
 However, animals and objects can also be the cause of vehicle damage, and unfortunately when this happens you become liable and claims are assessed as at-fault.
 This will increase your premium.

 Yet even simply declaring – not claiming – the non-fault incident can still push up your premium when you come to renew.
-That’s because your insurer may deem the circumstances in which it arose likely to happen again, for example, parking your vehicle on a busy street.
-These declarations don’t however affect your no-claims bonus.
+That's because your insurer may deem the circumstances in which it arose likely to happen again, for example, parking your vehicle on a busy street.

 With the potential for a premium increase if you report a non-fault claim, any reluctance to do so is understandable.
 Why notify your insurer about something that wasn't your fault and could be settled externally, when doing so will ultimately cost you money?